 - Honeycrisp – early/mid September: This is the tastiest winner every year.
 It has larger cells than other varieties, making it the crunchiest apple grown.
 With a wonderful sweet-tart flavor, our limestone soils are well-suited to improving its already great flavor.
 For more information about this delicious apple – click here.

-- Blondee – It is related to Gala but is a slightly smaller yellow apple with a crisper texture and richer flavor.
+- Blondee – It is a yellow apple related to Gala but is a slightly smaller yellow apple with a crisper texture and richer flavor.
 It works great for children’s lunch boxes.

 - Pinova – Pinova apples borrow much of its appearance and taste to its parent apples.
 The striated dark red blush over yellow skin is reminiscent of the Cox’s Orange Pippin; the sweet aroma and flavor from the Golden Delicious; and a hint of tartness from the Duchess of Oldenburg.
 The mostly round, symmetrical Pinova apples are covered in lenticels (pores) and have a tapered calyx (bottom).
 The Pinova apple has a creamy white inner flesh and a crisp, crunchy texture.
 Its sweet flavor has subtle tropical undertones, such as banana and pineapple.

 - Ozark – Ozark Gold is a medium-large apple with light yellow skin that has a hint of translucency.
 Its shape is generally round and more than a little cylindrical.
 There are a few small patches of tiny black stipples.
 The whole apple itself has a sweet fragrance.

 - Golden Delicious – late September: An old standard for eating and baking.